Drupal - Special Role: Course listings in Drupal

 As you can see these are two places where you could add custom text, links, button-links, images, etc. toward the top of the page to better curate your course information.

-Since the Math Courses page had a photo on top, we will add it here in the Pre-Content area.
+Since the Biology Courses page would like a photo on top, we will add it here in the Description wysiwyg.

 Add an image